xeniatay/wkrpt400-wanderable-documentation/README.md

 Next, scope the JS using the `.page-name-js` class.

     $('.page-name-js').ready(function() {
-        // code goes here
+        // JS goes here
     });

-In addition, use `.page-name` to scope the Less file to prevent style overlap.
+The `.page-name` class is used to scope the Less file, preventing style overlap.

+    .page-name {
+        // Less goes here
+    }

 **Writing inline Javascript in a view**